rpdearden/Miscellany/How-to/Blender.md

 * * *

+**Moving stuff**
+* Press G to move, can move in one axis only by pressing x, y, or z.
+Or hold middle mouse and move
+* R can be used to rotate, similarly.g

+**Creating stuff**
+* Modifiers good for changing stuff (spanner)
+* Subdivision surface is good for making objects reversibly higher res

 **Sculpting**

 Much of this is based on [this](https://cgi.tutsplus.com/articles/sculpt-model-and-texture-a-low-poly-skull-in-blender--cg-7)

 * Import background images to sculpt to: I've found it's easiest to create an empty, change its type to image and load up an image
 * Get cube, turn into multires by clicking on modifiers (spanner) and changing to multiresolution - then click subdivide 3 times to make into sphere, followed by apply
+* Duplicate - shift D (esc or rmb snaps back)
+* P makes part of something new object
+* Alt lmb is select whole edge
+* E will extrude, create new nodes below selected
+* Press F to change brush size

 **General useful things**